jefersonsv/TaskManagementSystem/README.md

 # Task Management System

-Consistes on endpoints and UI to manage simples tasks
+Consists on endpoints and UI to manage simple tasks

 ## Pre requirements